smourier/DirectN/README.md

  * Note 3: the tool that builds the Generated folder is not open source.

  # .NET Core 3.1 => .NET 5 - DirectD311 minimal sample.
- This sample has been ported from here: https://gist.github.com/d7samurai/261c69490cce0620d0bfc93003cd1052 which features a minimal DirectD311 "uncluttered direct3d 11 setup and rendering primer for newcomers to the api" sample.
+ The "DirectN.MinimalD3D11" sample here https://github.com/smourier/DirectN/tree/master/DirectN/DirectN.MinimalD3D11 has been ported from here: https://gist.github.com/d7samurai/261c69490cce0620d0bfc93003cd1052 which features a minimal DirectD311 "uncluttered direct3d 11 setup and rendering primer for newcomers to the api" sample.

  It's dependent on DirectN, .NET Core 3.1 or .NET 5, Windows Forms and ... that's it.
 Here is the output (believe me, it rotates):